Going Places (Yellow Swans album): Critical reception

-Ned Raggett of AllMusic described the music on the album as "the contrast [...] of scraggly aural squalor and a looming sense of near-romantic melancholy".
+Other critics lauded the creative and experimental approach of Yellow Swans.
+Ned Raggett of AllMusic called Going Places the band's "literal swan song", commending them for blending "uncontrolled experimentation" with "serene contemplation".
+He highlighted the track "Foiled" as "the contrast [...] of scraggly aural squalor and a looming sense of near-romantic melancholy".
 Pitchfork contributor Marc Masters thought the album "transforms a sense of finality and reflection into often incredible instrumental passages" and that it "gives you space to discover tons of themes and ideas without limiting you to specific ones".
+His colleague Grayson Currin published an opinion piece in Pitchfork, in which he critiqued several other music reviewers for comparing the album to the work of Tim Hecker.
+He argued that Yellow Swans' music is more complex and offers more depth.
+Using "Opt Out" from Going Places as an example, he called it a "brilliant 13-minute centerpiece" that transforms a "pretty, damaged drone" into a "sonic, seismic war".
 Dave Heaton of PopMatters praised the band's creativity, saying that the band did "an especially good job here of making pretty and even tuneful songs that still have that tear-your-face-off quality".
-Eric Dawson of Tiny Mix Tapes named Going Places as one of the band's best albums, noting that "the duo [is] weaving sounds in and around each other".
+Tom Hull was more critical of the album.
+He characterized it as "electro-noise" that lacks complexity and doesn't follow conventional melodic patterns, but also noted that the band offers enough diversity in its sonic elements to "elicit some interest".